 Grizzly bears arrive at Brooks Falls in June and July to fish for salmon © oksana.perkins / Shutterstock

-May to September is the best time for wildlife viewing
+May to September is the best time for hiking and wildlife watching

 Summer is the best all-around season to visit Alaska.
 You can hike late into the evening (the sun never sets in the far north), bask in surprisingly balmy temperatures, and enjoy the state’s greatest feature – its spellbinding wilderness – without having to worry about aggressive snowstorms, inaccessible backcountry, and shuttered facilities.
-Not surprisingly, over 85% of Alaska’s annual visitors arrive between May and September, a large portion of them on cruise ships whose sailings coincide with the warmer weather.
+Not surprisingly, the overwhelming majority of Alaska’s annual visitors arrive between May and September, a large portion of them on cruise ships whose sailings coincide with the warmer weather.

-This is the season when almost everything is open – from national park visitor centers to ice cream vendors – and the wildlife is at its most active.
-Big events like the Kodiak Crab Festival and the Little Norway Festival in Petersburg in May draw cruise-ship crowds in and herald the start of the summer.
+This is the season when almost everything is open – from visitor centers in national parks to ice cream vendors – and the wildlife is at its most active.
+Big events like the Kodiak Crab Festival and the Little Norway Festival in Petersburg in May draw in cruise-ship crowds and herald the start of the summer.

 The continued sunshine means the landscape is almost fully defrosted come August.
 Take advantage of this with long-distance hikes on high-elevation trails and kayaking excursions.
 Stay wary of hungry bears in search of ripe berries.
 The Alaska State Fair kicks off with a series of concerts and celebrations.

-April and October are great for those on a budget
+April and October are great for traveling on a budget

-The climate of Alaska’s panhandle, the long sliver of land that cuts into British Columbia, is balmier than the interior.
-If you want to enjoy some early or late-season outdoor activities (including hiking, biking, and kayaking) before or after the cruise ships arrive, April and October are worth considering in this region.
+The climate of Southeast Alaska’s panhandle, the long sliver of land that cuts into British Columbia, is balmier than the interior.
+If you want to enjoy some early- or late-season outdoor activities (including hiking, biking and kayaking) before or after the cruise ships arrive, April and October are worth considering in this region.

 Expect plenty of rain and perhaps a little snow, and bear in mind that a lot of businesses shut up shop when the cruisers go home.
 As a result, you’ll need to be more self-sufficient during the shoulder months.
 April brings the spring melt, and everyone starts looking toward the summer bonanza.